 How does it support me and my baby?

-- Top quality multivitamin to discourage deficiencies in important nutrients.
+- Top quality multivitamin to deliver all the key pregnancy nutrients.

-- Specific vitamins and minerals that help encourage fertility and hormone balance in preparation for conception.
+- Specific vitamins and minerals that help regulate hormone balance in preparation for conception.

-- Contains folic acid and B12 for essential cell division in the early stages of pregnancy and healthy neural tube development.
+- Contains folic acid and B12 to aid cell division in the early stages of pregnancy and reduce chances of neural tube defects.

-- Support Mum's immunity to keep her strong throughout pregnancy.
+- Vitamin C to help support Mum's immunity to keep her strong throughout pregnancy.

-- Highest quality, gentle chelated forms of minerals that are well absorbed by the body and can help to discourage cravings and morning sickness.
+- Highest quality, gentle chelated forms of minerals that are well absorbed by the body and can help to discourage cravings and nausea.
 We also sourced these from premier supplier Albion.

 General Dietary Guidelines for Fertility, Pregnancy and Breastfeeding